 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-- I understand and accept terms of Ethical guidelines for journal publication.
+- Authors understand and accept terms of Ethical guidelines for journal publication.

-- I understand that my submission will undergo a routine detection of plagiarism through the iThenticate service.
+- Authors understand that the submission will undergo a routine detection of plagiarism through the iThenticate service.

 The first page must contain: (1) title of the article; (2) author details – all authors’ full names, titles, affiliations, postal addresses, emails and ORCID identifier; (3) JEL classification code; (4) short abstract (not longer than 150 words); (5) up to six keywords; (6) funding details and disclosure statement.